beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-Programming-in-C++.md

 **Setter**: Also called Modifier.
 A function used to modify or set the value held by a private data member.
 These variable names often start with set.

 **Struct vs Class**: There are two ways to define a class in C++.
 Using class and using struct.
 When using class all that is within the braces is private by default unless otherwise specified.
 When using struct all that is within the braces is public unless otherwise specified.

-It is good practice to have everything be private first and set to public what needs to be as one moves on instead of vice versa.
-This is why on many projects one will find class used instead of struct.

 **this** It's a special pointer in C++ used to refer to the current object at the time.
-To use it you often have to use `this ->` or `(this*)` syntax to call member functions of the object itself.
+To use it you often have to use `this -> memFunction()` or `(*this).memFunction()` syntax to call member functions of the object itself.
 In a human analogy it's a pronoun the object can use to refer to itself; among people this would be "me".

 **Base class**: A base class is a class that is created with the intention of deriving other classes from it.